hyosung11/Launch-School/Courses/journal.md

 11:42 Applying the learning principles from above as I review and revise my study guide.

 12:48 Working through the study guide and practicing code snippets simultaneously.
 I want to shorten the feedback loop.

+15:33 Did a good study session with Aryan where we worked on problems together.
+I got some good insights from him and we got to talk a bit.
+He's of Iranian heritage from South Africa now living in Chapel Hill, NC.